The Future of Incident Response: Strategic Insights Every CIO Needs

 Enhancing Risk Management Practices

-• Develop a comprehensive risk management framework.
+• Establish a comprehensive risk management framework tailored to your organization’s needs.

 • Conduct regular risk assessments and audits.